kiwicom/mobile/docs/android/external-native-dependencies.md

 When we update a dependency there are no major changes as versions will be taken from [.build/package.json](../../.build/package.json) and a new snapshot will be deployed.

 To add a new native dependency though, that is more time consuming.
+After linking the native module, you should also add the package to [RNHotelsModule.kt](../../android/rnkiwimobile/src/main/java/com/kiwi/rnkiwimobile/hotels/RNHotelsModule.kt) `getPackages` function.

-We need to modify the `[android/build.gradle](../../android/build.gradle)`.
+Then we need to modify the `[android/build.gradle](../../android/build.gradle)`.
 This will deploy a new `SNAPSHOT` for it and upload it to [Gitlab packages](https://gitlab.skypicker.com/mobile/android/-/packages).